 - Have you seen it when you were with friends?

 It’s important to listen and be open to what your child has to say.
 If your child has questions, it’s best to answer them briefly and honestly.
 If you don’t know the answers, it’s OK to say so.
-You can tell your child you’ll think about it and get back to him.
+You can tell your child you’ll think about it and get back to them.